Close

 Monmartre may be a little way from Paris’s geographical center, but many consider this to be the heart of Parisian culture.
 Its streets still have their original cobblestones set in place, and its stone houses are decorated with sprawling ivy, both emanating the bohemian culture of this charming arrondissement.

 The moment you step into Montmartre, you’ll feel like you’ve entered a different world.
-It’s far from the typical hustle and bustle of city life.
+It’s far from the typical Parisian city life.
 Here, narrow, winding streets lead to hidden squares filled with quaint cafes and shops.
 The district has a vibe, reminiscent of its past when it was a haven for artists like Picasso and Van Gogh.

 Living in Montmartre means waking up to breathtaking views every day.
 The neighborhood is famous for its panoramic vistas of Paris – just head to the Sacré-Cœur Basilica’s steps, and you’ll see what we mean.
 It’s a sight that never fails to inspire, no matter how long you’ve lived there.